Welcome to the University of Reading

 Things to do before you start at the University

-In addition to the acceptance and payroll forms above you should complete the following documentation.
+In addition to the acceptance, payroll forms and health questionnaire above you should complete the following documentation.

 Higher Education Statistics Agency questionnaire -